-VE7BQH 6m Antenna Comparison Table
+VE7BQH Antenna Comparison Tables

 There is no question that each operator has different interests and constraints.
-Some want to arrange various antennas to "fill in the nulls" in ground gain patterns so they can be assured of not missing signals coming in at certain angles.
-Others want to increase maximum signal strengths while still fitting the antenna in their garden.
+Some want to arrange various antennas to "fill in the nulls" in ground gain patterns so they can be assured of not missing F2 signals coming in at certain angles.
+Others want to increase maximum signal strengths while still fitting the antenna into their gardens.
 And still others are interested in assembling an antenna system that will have enough free space gain to enable them to complete EME contacts while the antenna is elevated (without any ground gain).
-With the differences in how antennas are marketed and what pecifications are published, it is no wonder that many hams have expressed confusion when they try to compare antennas to determine what would be the best choice for their particular situations.
+With the differences in how antennas are marketed and what specifications are published, it is no wonder that many hams have expressed confusion when they try to compare antennas to determine what would be the best choice for their particular situations.

-The purpose of the above table is to provide comparison information for 6m operators selecting antennas, and stacking information for experienced weak signal operators interested in constructing antenna arrays to maximize gain.
+The purpose of the above tables is to provide comparison information for 6m operators selecting antennas, and stacking information for experienced weak signal operators interested in constructing antenna arrays to maximize gain.
 VE7BQH does not have the time or interest to design custom antennas for individuals.
 That is why I have provided some links below to more information about some of the antennas included in the comparison table.
 For many people, the best value is to purchase a commercial antenna already constructed with hard-to-find materials.

 If you are interested in constructing your own custom antenna from scratch, there are many excellent articles on the internet, along with sources of materials convenient for you.
-For example, Texas Towers provides telscoping tubing for antenna projects, your local hardware store provides HDPE kitchen cutting boards (for insulated mounting plates, as required in all the YU7EF designs), and McMaster-Carr provides all sorts of bolts and fasteners of different type materials.
+For example, Texas Towers provides telescoping tubing for antenna projects, your local hardware store provides HDPE kitchen cutting boards (for insulated mounting plates, as required in all the YU7EF designs), and McMaster-Carr provides all sorts of bolts and fasteners of different type materials.
 If you are looking for materials to build a split dipole driven element, simply pick up some nylon, fiberglass or HDPE at your local hardware store or plastics distributor and insert into the two halves of the dipole on an insulated mounting block.
 If you don't have a local hardware store or plastics distributor, you can mail order many sizes of insulating rod materials from McMaster-Carr or Small Parts.
 You can certainly find more examples of suppliers and photographs of what others have done by simple searches on the internet.
 Just remember that any metal plates for attaching the elements, or changes in the diameter of the elements, will require that the element lengths be modified correctly.
 If you do not have the experience and references on how to do this, you should not strike off on your own - If you are duplicating any high performance antenna you should exactly follow the instructions provided by the designer.

 The antenna is the most important part of your station - pay it the attention it deserves!
 If you are on a limited budget, it is far better to invest your money in a high performance antenna and low loss feedline, than on an expensive radio.
 Good luck and DX!